smythp/intro-python-workshop/sections/repl.md

 ### A Little Math

-Let's try a little math at the Python prompt.
-Try this:
+Let's try a little math at the Python prompt:

 ```
 >>> 2 + 3